Medical expert of the article

 Treatment of obstetric peritonitis

-At an early stage of treatment of obstetric peritonitis, which developed after cesarean section, intensive conservative therapy for 2-3.5 hours is justified.
-It is necessary to provide an outflow from the uterus, stimulate the function of the intestine.
-In the absence of the effect of conservative therapy, laparotomy with revision of abdominal organs, extirpation of the uterus with fallopian tubes are shown during this time.
+At the early stage of treatment of obstetric peritonitis that developed after cesarean section, intensive conservative therapy is justified for 2-3.5 hours.
+It is necessary to ensure outflow from the uterus, stimulate bowel function.
+If there is no effect from conservative therapy during the specified time, laparotomy with revision of abdominal organs, extirpation of the uterus with fallopian tubes are indicated.

 Drugs